Previous dayApril 15, 2026Next day

 0.8 km---AutoUSGS →

-On April 15, 2026, worldwide seismic activity registered a magnitude 2.4 earthquake 13 km ESE of Silver Springs, Nevada at 18:35 UTC.
-It arrived roughly 1 hours after a larger magnitude 3.3 mainshock in the same 20 km area, placing it within the typical aftershock window.
+The USGS recorded this magnitude 2.4 earthquake 13 km ESE of Silver Springs, Nevada at 18:35 UTC on April 15, 2026.
+Coming 1 hours after a magnitude 3.3 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
 At a depth of just 0.8 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
-The epicenter is at 39.374°, -119.081°.
+Coordinates: 39.374°, -119.081°.
 The automatic solution is preliminary and may be refined as additional station data arrives.
 See the M2.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-15